How modern slavery accountability gives you a competitive edge

 In order to protect their brand equity from slavery in supply chains, organizations can:

-Supply chain transparency requires companies to analyse all stages of their supply chain and then openly disclose this information to internal and external stakeholders.
+Supply chain transparency requires companies to analyze all stages of their supply chain and then openly disclose this information to internal and external stakeholders.
 This can be achieved through a materiality assessment, which involves identifying, prioritizing and addressing key risks to long-term business value.

 Anti-slavery clauses in supplier agreements ensure that suppliers are aware of and comply with anti-slavery legislation.